Diabetes dietDiet - diabetes; Blood sugar management

 - Some health care providers recommend a fast acting insulin (rapid acting analog) before each meal and a longer (basal) insulin once a day, often at night.

 - Be sure to check blood sugar before, and sometimes after, meals and snacks as directed by your provider.

 Major Food Components

 Compared to fats and protein, carbohydrates have the greatest impact on blood sugar (glucose).
-Except for dietary fiber, which is not digestible, carbohydrates are eventually broken down by the body into glucose.
-Carbohydrate types are either complex (as in starches) or simple (as in fruits and sugars).
+There are three main types of carbohydrates: sugars, starches, and fiber.
+Dietary fiber is not digestible.
+Sugars and starches are eventually broken down by the body into glucose.

 - Vegetables, fruits, whole grains, beans, and dairy products are good sources of carbohydrates.

-Fiber is an important component of many complex carbohydrates.
-It is found only in plant-based foods.
+Fiber is an important component of many plant-based foods.
 There are two types of fiber: